nodemcu/nodemcu-firmware/docs/en/modules/rtctime.md

 - This call never returns.
 The module is put to sleep immediately.
 This is both to support accurate time keeping and to reduce power consumption.
 - The time slept will generally be considerably more accurate than with [`node.dsleep()`](node.md#nodedsleep).
 - A sleep time of zero does not mean indefinite sleep, it is interpreted as a zero length sleep instead.

+When the sleep timer expires, the platform is rebooted and the lua code is started with the `init.lua`.
+The clock is set reasonably accurately.

 #### Syntax
 `rtctime.dsleep(microseconds [, option])`